Kel-Lu/SciGen/hub.md

 - `tokenizer`: returns a tokenizer corresponding to the specified model or path
 - `model`: returns a model corresponding to the specified model or path
 - `modelWithLMHead`: returns a model with a language modeling head corresponding to the specified model or path
-- `modelForSequenceClassification`: returns a model with a sequence classifire corresponding to the specified model or path
+- `modelForSequenceClassification`: returns a model with a sequence classifier corresponding to the specified model or path
-- `modelForQuestionAnswering`: returns a model with  a question answering head correspondiing to the specified model or path
+- `modelForQuestionAnswering`: returns a model with  a question answering head corresponding to the specified model or path

 All these methods share the following argument: `pretrained_model_or_path`, which is a string identifying a pre-trained model or path from which an instance will be returned.
 There are several checkpoints available for each model, which are detailed below: